luisariass/luisariass/README.md

 ## About Me

-- 🌱 I’m currently learning Python focused on web development
+- 🌱 I’m currently learning Python focused on web development an Artificial Inteligent
 - 👯 I’m looking to collaborate on projects focused on information systems management
 - 🤔 I’m looking for help with Web Development and Artificial Inteligent
 - 💬 Ask me about Web Development